MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/define-your-experiment-in-the-dev-center-dashboard.md

 keywords: windows 10, uwp, Microsoft Store Services SDK, A/B tests, experiments
 ---

-# Define your experiment in the Dev Center dashboard
+# Define your experiment in the dashboard

 After you [create a project and define remote variables in the Dev Center dashboard](create-a-project-and-define-remote-variables-in-the-dev-center-dashboard.md) and [code your app for experimentation](code-your-experiment-in-your-app.md), you are ready to create an experiment in the project.
 When you create the experiment, you will define the goals and variations that your users will receive.